How to Get an Apartment Rented in New York

 For others, it may work every few days or once a week.

-If your ads are not acquiring any leads, change the photos or description.
+Change the photos or description if your ads are not acquiring any leads.
 Maybe a price drop or other changes are in order.

 Tip: Advertise your ads for free on propertyNest